 Some documentation refers to Outgoing Count as being synonymous with Span of Control however in practice they have different applications.

-From OrgVue v2.22 onwards, there are calculated properties for both Outgoing Count and Span of Control (calculated properties show as italicised in Properties pop-up, also in Filtered view):
+In Orgvue there are calculated properties for both Outgoing Count and Span of Control (calculated properties are italicised in the Properties pop-up, also in Filtered view):

 - For a node, the outgoing count property is the total count of children regardless of active filter and pagination.
 In particular, leaf nodes, which are the nodes that have 0 children when there is no active filter or pagination, have an outgoing count of 0.